The contents of this page were inspired by and adapted from these pages from the University of Toronto and TUFTS.

 This email will get you “on the radar” of the faculty.
 Most graduate programs get hundreds of applicants, and faculty are much more likely to take a close look at your application if you’ve contacted them in advance.

 You also might get other useful information.
-For example, a professor might write back saying something like “I’m not taking any new students, but we’ve just hired a new faculty member in the same area, and you might consider working with her.”
+For example, a professor might write back saying something like “I’m not taking any new students, but we’ve just hired a new faculty member in the same area, and you might consider working with them.”
 Or, the professor might say something like “When you apply, make sure that you check the XXX box, which will make you eligible for a fellowship that is specifically for people from your background.”
 Or, if the professor accepts students through multiple programs, you might get information about which one to apply to or whether to apply to both programs.

 You might learn the most current direction of a professor’s research.
 While professors usually have multiple interests, they might have a current priority area.